towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 7 - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability.
 8 - Wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit

-**Deactivate Intelligent Trainer Switching**
+**AI Trainer Switching**
+- Toggle this on the extra options menu.
-- This feature disallows enemy trainers to switch intelligently, just like in the original retail games.
+- This feature allows enemy trainers to switch somewhat intelligently.
-- With the cursor in the TEXT SPEED section of the option menu, press A to toggle this feature on and off.
-- The letters "x sw" will appear in the corner of the option menu to indicate that trainer switching is inactive.
-- Note that Jugglers are unaffected because their official gimmick is that they switch randomly.
+- Note: If disabled, Jugglers are unaffected because their official gimmick is that they switch randomly.

 **Obedience Level Cap**
 Not available in the Lite patches.
-There is now an obedience level cap that can be toggled in the options menu.
+There is now an obedience level cap that can be toggled in the extra options menu.
-With the cursor in the BATTLE STYLE section, press A to toggle it on and off.
-While active, the current maximum obedience level will display in the options menu.
+While active, the current maximum obedience level will display in the extra options menu.
 All pokemon, not just trades, will start to disobey if over the displayed level cap.
 The cap will change based on which badge you have.
 This is intended as an alternative to, and not to be used with, the Scale Enemy Trainer Levels feature.